missionpinball/mpf-docs/docs/config/neoseg_displays.md

 ### size:

-Single value, type: one of the following options: 2digit, 8digit.
+Single value, type: one of the following options: `2digit`, `8digit`, `2digit-rg-swapped`, `8digit-rg-swapped`.
 Default: `8digit`

 Make sure to set the right size depending on what hardware you have.

+As of MPF `0.58` and `0.81`, lighting hardware that uses RGB-ordered channels (instead of WS2812 native GRB ordering) should use the `*-rg-swapped` variants for correct display.
+The FAST EXP platform is known to need these alternatives.

 ### start_channel: